Cookies on ons.gov.uk

 Overview

-Methodology article pages present information on the methods and sources the ONS uses to produce statistics.
+Methodology pages are stand-alone, static pages that present information on processes, methods, data sources, quality and definitions.
 This includes but is not limited to:

 • quality and methodology information (QMI) reports